 Python Data Types

-Python can save data of different types and as the name suggests, Data Type tells the type of data that a variable can hold and the operation that can be performed on the data.
-Every value we declare in Python or every variable we use in python belongs to some data type.
+As the name suggests, Data Type is the type of data that a variable can hold.
+Every value we declare in python or every variable we use in python belongs to some data type.
 We can say that these data types are the classes and variables are the objects of the classes.

 Different Classifications of Data Types